 So, employees in growth-mindset companies have more positive views of their organizations, but is that admiration reciprocated?
 Yes, it is.
 Supervisors in growth-mindset companies had significantly more positive views of their employees—and on dimensions, companies should care about.
 Supervisors in growth-mindset companies rated their employees as more collaborative and more committed to learning and growing.
 And as more innovative.
 And as having far greater management potential.
 These are all things that make a company more agile and more likely to stay in the vanguard.

 I love this last finding: Supervisors in growth-mindset companies saw their team members as having far greater management potential than did supervisors in fixed-mindset companies.
 They saw future leaders in the making.
 I love the irony.
 The fixed-mindset companies presumably searched for the talent, hired the talent, and rewarded the talent—but now they were looking around and saying, “Where’s the talent?”
 The talent wasn’t flourishing.

-Our findings tell us that it’s possible to weave a fixed or growth mindset into the very fabric of an organization to create a culture of genius or a culture of development.
-Everybody knows that the business models of the past are no longer valid and that modern companies must constantly reinvent themselves to stay alive.
-Which companies do you think have a better chance of thriving in today’s world?
+Our findings tell us that it’s possible to weave a fixed or growth mindset into the very fabric of an organization to create a culture of genius or culture of development.
+Everybody knows that the business models of the past are no longer valid and those modern companies must constantly reinvent themselves to stay alive.
+Which companies (organizational mindsets) do you think to have a better chance of thriving in today’s world?

 “It’s not that I’m so smart, it’s just that I stay with problems longer.” – Albert Einstein